CodeWizard-02/ML-codes/README.md

-Codes and Resources for Machine learning
+This repository contains my practice codes on Machine learning with Scikit-learn in Python.